Brisbane Roar FC (women)

 Brisbane Roar Women Football Club, formerly known Queensland Roar Women, is an Australian professional women's soccer club based in Brisbane, Queensland (founded in 2008).
 The Roar competes in the country's premier women's soccer competition, the A-League Women.

 History

+Semifinal match between the Roar and Wellington Phoenix FC during the 2026 A-League Women semifinals.

 Early years

 Brisbane Roar (then Queensland Roar) were a founding member of the W-League in 2008.
 The team was initially coached by Welshman Jeff Hopkins, who had played his football career predominantly in England, as well as representing Wales at the international level.
-The playing roster featured a mix of youth and veterans, including founding captain and Matilda's stalwart, Kate McShea, and up-and-coming goalkeeper Casey Dumont.
+The playing roster featured a mix of youth and veterans, including founding captain and Matildas stalwart, Kate McShea, and up-and-coming goalkeeper Casey Dumont.

 Home ground

 From 2025–26 season onwards, Brisbane Roar will play at Spencer Park in Newmarket, having previously played at Perry Park.
 Previous home grounds have included the Queensland Sport and Athletics Centre, Suncorp Stadium, A.J.
 Kelly Park, Kayo Stadium, Lions Stadium, Stockland Park and Cleveland Showgrounds.